 4. Comforts During Pregnancy

 It is strongly advised to sleep on your side during pregnancy to ensure adequate blood flow to the placenta and to improve circulation by avoiding strain on the inferior vena cava.
-Additionally, by maintaining the natural alignment of the spine, this posture helps you get rid of your back pain, lessens the strain on vital organs such as the liver and uterus, and enhances breathing by avoiding the uterus from pressing on the diaphragm.
+Additionally, by maintaining the spine’s natural alignment, this posture helps you get rid of your back pain, lessens the strain on vital organs such as the liver and uterus, and enhances breathing by preventing the uterus from pressing on the diaphragm.

 Side sleeping is the best pregnancy sleeping position for both the mother and the baby.
-Furthermore, sleeping on one's side—particularly the left side—improves digestion by allowing stomach contents to pass more easily into the mouth, which also helps reduce acid reflux and heartburn.
+Furthermore, sleeping on one's side—mainly the left—improves digestion by allowing stomach contents to pass more easily into the mouth, which also helps reduce acid reflux and heartburn.

 A person sleeping on his side on a bed with a nightstand and lamp by his side

-Placing the best body pillow for side sleepers beneath your belly and between the knees can be used to make it more comfortable while still providing the expanding uterus with the necessary support.
+Placing the best body pillow for side sleepers beneath your belly and between the knees can make it more comfortable while providing the necessary support for your expanding uterus.

 5. Minimizes Sleep Apnea

-When people sleep on their backs as opposed to their sides, they often snore more.
-Snoring might arise from an obstruction in your throat caused by your tongue falling back into your throat when you sleep on your back.
+When people sleep on their backs rather than their sides, they often snore more.
+Snoring might arise from an obstruction in the throat caused by the tongue falling back into the throat when one sleeps on one's back.

 6. Improves Brain Health

-By increasing the effectiveness of the lymphatic system, which removes waste from the brain, side sleeping may benefit brain health.
-By eliminating toxins and metabolic waste, this position—especially on the side of the nose that is not the dominant nostril—may help lower the risk of neurological diseases.
+Side sleeping may benefit brain health by increasing the effectiveness of the lymphatic system, which removes waste from the brain.
+This position—especially on the side of the nose that is not the dominant nostril—may help lower the risk of neurological diseases by eliminating toxins and metabolic waste.

-Furthermore, side sleeping is associated with deeper, more restorative sleep, which is necessary for memory consolidation and cognitive performance.
+Furthermore, side sleeping is associated with more profound, more restorative sleep, which is necessary for memory consolidation and cognitive performance.

-Pros on the left and Cons on right, of Side Sleeping, illustrated
+Pros on the left and Cons on the right, of Side Sleeping, illustrated

 Sleeping Tips for Side Sleepers

-We need sleep for both our physical and emotional health.
-It might be difficult for side sleepers to obtain a decent night's sleep, though.
-The posture alone may be uncomfortable and result in a restless night of rolling over and tossing.
-Here are some suggestions to help side sleepers who are having trouble getting a good night's sleep.
-Sometimes you sleep fine but you might have shoulder pain when sleeping on the side, or even neck pain.
+We need sleep for our physical and emotional health.
+However, it might be difficult for side sleepers to obtain a decent night's sleep.
+The posture alone may be uncomfortable, resulting in a restless night of rolling over and tossing.
+Here are some suggestions to help side sleepers having trouble getting a good night's sleep.
+Sometimes, you sleep fine but might have shoulder or neck pain when sleeping on the side.

 1. Get a Good Mattress

 The base of a comfortable night's sleep begins with your pillow and mattress.
-You require a mattress that supports and aligns your spine properly if you sleep on your side.
+If you sleep on your side, you require a mattress that supports and aligns your spine correctly.
 To reduce pressure points on your shoulders and hips, look for a mattress with plenty of padding and medium-to-firm support.

 Likewise, choose a pillow that maintains your head in alignment with your spine and supports your neck.
 For side sleepers, memory foam or contour pillows are the best options since they fit the contours of your head and offer the perfect amount of support.